-As the director of the Ciclismo Classico Bike Travel Film Festival, I see more bike-travel video than just about anyone, and with GoPro and other helmet cams making it easy to shoot on the go, our festival receives more and more submissions each year.
+As the director of the Ciclismo Classico Bike Travel Film Festival, I see more bike touring videos than just about anyone, and with GoPro and other helmet cams making it easy to shoot on the go, our festival receives more and more submissions each year.
 But the news is not all good, and more is not always better.

-Here are five tips for making a festival-worthy, bike-travel film, helping you avoid creating something reminiscent of the stereotypical, post-vacation slideshows of the 20th century.
+Here are five tips for making a festival-worthy, bicycle travel film, helping you avoid creating something reminiscent of the stereotypical, post-vacation slideshows of the 20th century.

 It’s not a music video — again, if you are Danny MacAskill, go on bouncing your wheel on improbable obstacles.
 But if you are a mere mortal, I want to hear your voice — hearing you speak about your adventure in your own words is really powerful.
 That said …

 On the other hand, I get plenty of entries where people go too far with the talking.
 We don’t need to hear nightly feedback on “today was a really hard day” — this is the video equivalent of posting about your daily lunch choices on Facebook.

 It’s easy to decide that filmmaking is for other people, or for people with fancy equipment.
 I get a great entry every year from a German guy wandering the world on his bike, and I know his equipment is minimal and he does his editing work in a tent or at Internet cafes.

 If I just took the first entries I received, I could easily put on the MEN’S Bike Travel Film Festival, or even the Witty & Quirky Thirtysomething British Men’s Bike Travel Film Festival.
 But I like to see a wider range of adventures, and so does my audience, so I work hard to represent women’s voices, older people’s voices, immigrant voices, the disabled community’s voices, children’s voices, and international voices.
 So help me out, make the world a better place, and share your story!